fbieberly/ORBCOMM-receiver/README.md

 - _file_decoder.py_: If you have .mat files in the data folder, this script will attempt to decode one
 - _realtime_decoder.py_: This is a class for doing decoding of a realtime stream of samples
 - _realtime_receiver.py_: This is a script that does realtime decoding of the ORBCOMM signal, plus some interesting plots
+- _realtime_receiver_network.py_: This is a script that does realtime decoding of the ORBCOMM signal, it receives samples from an RTL-SDR dongle that is on a remote computer.